ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 If the is using a Stretch, then major or complete victories they might score are instead treated as minor victories.

-## 4.4 Consequences
+## 2.10 Benefits and Consequences

 Contests, in addition to deciding whether you overcome an obstacle, carry additional side effects, or consequences.
 These are negative if you lose, and positive if you win.

 Your GM may simply determine these from what makes fictional sense, given the agreed prize for the contest, as described above.
 Optionally your GM may impose Consequences of Defeat or provide Benefits of Victory if they desire ongoing penalties or bonuses.
-This rule is used in conjuction with Degrees of Success.
+This rule is used in conjunction with Degrees of Success.
 Your GM should always respond to the flow of the story, if narrative consequences are enough, they should not reach for additional mechanical penalties.

-### 4.4.1 The Consequences of Defeat
+### 2.10.1 The Consequences of Defeat

 When you lose a contest, you may suffer consequences: literal or metaphorical injuries which make it harder for you to use related abilities.